tigergroup/cordovaHTTP/README.md

 This plugin registers a `cordovaHTTP` global on window

-## Functions
+## Sync Functions

-All available functions are documented below.
-Every function takes a success and error callback function as the last 2 arguments.
+### getBasicAuthHeader
+This returns an object representing a basic HTTP Authorization header of the form `{'Authorization': 'Basic base64encodedusernameandpassword'}`

+    var header = cordovaHTTP.getBasicAuthHeader("user", "password");

 ### useBasicAuth
 This sets up all future requests to use Basic HTTP authentication with the given username and password.

-    cordovaHTTP.useBasicAuth("user", "password", function() {
+    cordovaHTTP.useBasicAuth("user", "password");
-        console.log('success!');
-    }, function() {
-        console.log('error :(');
-    });

 ### setHeader
 Set a header for all future requests.
 Takes a header and a value.

-    cordovaHTTP.setHeader("Header", "Value", function() {
+    cordovaHTTP.setHeader("Header", "Value");

-        console.log('success!');
-    }, function() {
-        console.log('error :(');
-    });
+## Async Functions
+These functions all take success and error callbacks as their last 2 arguments.

 ### enableSSLPinning
 Enable or disable SSL pinning.
+This defaults to false.

 To use SSL pinning you must include at least one .cer SSL certificate in your app project.
 You can pin to your server certificate or to one of the issuing CA certificates.
 For ios include your certificate in the root level of your bundle (just add the .cer file to your project/target at the root level).
 For android include your certificate in your project's platforms/android/assets folder.
 In both cases all .cer files found will be loaded automatically.
 If you only have a .pem certificate see this [stackoverflow answer](http://stackoverflow.com/a/16583429/3182729).
 You want to convert it to a DER encoded certificate with a .cer extension.

 As an alternative, you can store your .cer files in the www/certificates folder.